seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 architecture.
 These target descriptions often have a large amount of common information (e.g., an ``add`` instruction is almost identical to a ``sub`` instruction).
-In order to allow the maximum amount of commonality to be factored out, the LLVM code generator uses the :doc:`TableGen/index` tool to describe big chunks of the target machine, which allows the use of domain-specific and target-specific abstractions to reduce the amount of repetition.
+In order to allow the maximum amount of commonality to be factored out, the LLVM37 code generator uses the :doc:`TableGen/index` tool to describe big chunks of the target machine, which allows the use of domain-specific and target-specific abstractions to reduce the amount of repetition.

-As LLVM continues to be developed and refined, we plan to move more and more of the target description to the ``.td`` form.
+As LLVM37 continues to be developed and refined, we plan to move more and more of the target description to the ``.td`` form.
 Doing so gives us a number of advantages.
-The most important is that it makes it easier to port LLVM because it reduces the amount of C++ code that has to be written, and the surface area of the code generator that needs to be understood before someone can get something working.
+The most important is that it makes it easier to port LLVM37 because it reduces the amount of C++ code that has to be written, and the surface area of the code generator that needs to be understood before someone can get something working.
 Second, it makes it easier to change things.
 In particular,